 4. How can I tell what’s new and updated?

 We like to keep things simple.
-You’ll see the New or Updated tag on a drug monograph for 30 days from its release date.
-When you open an updated drug monograph, you’ll see bold blue text indicating updated content, so you know exactly what we’ve added or changed.
+You’ll see the New or Updated tag on a drug monograph for 30 days after its release date.

 If you ever want to know when we last updated a drug monograph, check the references section at the end.

 Still rocking the handbook?
-See what else you get with Plumb’s.
+See what else you get with Plumb’s™.